yashwant-kargwal/quickcss/README.md

 ## 📚 Documentation

-For full documentation and component details, visit the [QuickCSS Documentation](https://quickcss.gitbook.io/quickcss-docs).
+For full documentation and component details, visit the <a href="https://quickcss.gitbook.io/quickcss-docs" target="_blank" rel="noopener noreferrer">QuickCSS Documentation</a>
+.

 ---